For immediate assistance with Main Reserves from 8am - 5pm, call 419-372-7908 or email firstname.lastname@example.org.

 Reserve Reservation Form (online)

-If you are requesting to place library-owned books on reserve, we will need the title and call number of the books or materials to complete the form.
+If you are requesting to place Jerome Library's books on reserve, we will need the title and call number of the books or materials to complete the form.
 Please provide sufficient information to ensure accuracy in later steps.
 We are happy to pull the items for you.
 If you have the items already, please bring the books or materials to the Circulation Desk.

 If a requested item is checked out, we will recall the item.
 This process usually takes between one and two weeks.